-ADVANCED MAGTF INFORMATION OPERATIONS PRACTITIONER COURSE
+ADVANCED MAGTF INFORMATION OPERATIONS PLANNER COURSE

-|FY 2014 SCHEDULE|
+|FY 2017 SCHEDULE|

-|The AMIOPC is the pinnacle of the MAGTF IO training continuum and satisfies the formal education requirements for FMOS 0550 Advanced Information Operations (IO) Planner.
-AMIOPC is geared toward officers (Capt - LtCol) assigned to a unit's information operations section.
-The curriculum is designed to teach the integration of information operations into the Marine Corps Planning Process (MCPP) at the Marine Expeditionary Force (MEF) level.|
+|The AMIOPC is the pinnacle of the MAGTF IO training continuum and satisfies one of the formal education requirements as an approved IO course of study for the MOS 0550 Advanced Information Operations (IO) Planner.
+AMIOPC is geared toward officers (1stLt - LtCol) assigned to a unit's information operations section.
+The curriculum is designed to teach the integration, coordination, and synchronization of information related capabilities into the Marine Corps Planning Process at the Marine Expeditionary Force (MEF) level.|

-Students, organized into operational planning teams (OPTS), will collectively present their IO CONOP to a board of senior leaders and individually produce a complete Appendix 3 (Information Operations) to Annex C (Operations) along with all associated tabs.
+Students, organized into Information Operations Working Groups (IOWG), will collectively present their IO Concepts of Support to a board of senior leaders and produce a complete Appendix 3 to Annex C along with all associated tabs.

 Read ahead : Welcome Aboard Letter

-|SECRET CLEARANCE: TS/SCI CLEARANCE IS MANDATORY!!
+|SECRET CLEARANCE IS MANDATORY

-Security clearance verification needs to be forwarded to the EWTGLANT Security Manager via JPAS using SMO CODE 560110296, FAX using command letterhead or OPNAV Form 5521/27 at DSN: 253-7252 or COMM: 757-462-7252, or via message addressed to EWTGLANT NORFOLK VA/NOOX/.
+Security clearance verification needs to be forwarded to the EWTGLANT Security Manager via JPAS using SMO CODE 560110296, or fax using command letterhead or OPNAV Form 5521/27 at DSN: 253-7252 or COMM: 757-462-7252.

 Faxed Security clearance verification must contain the following information: Full name; rank, grade, or rate; date and place of birth; DODID number; citizenship of proposed student; name and address of the activity to be visited; date and duration of the proposed visit; security clearance of proposed visitor, investigation type, date of investigation; and phone number and verifying signature of the Security Manager.